nyaosorg/nyagos/readme.md

     cd ..
     make.cmd get

-When windres.exe(MinGW) is ready,

-    make.cmd resource
+When windres.exe of MinGW is available, do `make.cmd resource` to create nyagos.syso from nyagos.ico.

     make.cmd
     make.cmd install INSTALLDIR